Fly-CL: A Fly-Inspired Framework for Enhancing Efficient Decorrelation and Reduced Training Time in Pre-trained Model-based Continual Representation Learning: Fly-CL

 \subsection{Streaming Ridge Classification}

-Previous studies on decorrelation in the fly olfactory circuit have primarily focused on the transformation from PNs to KCs, where sparse and decorrelated representations have been experimentally observed.
-In contrast, the downstream transformation from KCs to MBONs has received little attention in this regard, and the physiological evidence remains inconclusive.
-This gap motivates us to investigate whether the KC$\rightarrow$MBON pathway can also facilitate decorrelation.
-To better align with the goal of CL, we model it using a streaming ridge classification framework with adaptive regularization, which naturally achieves decorrelation while ensuring computational efficiency and compatibility with sequential data.
+Previous studies on decorrelation in the fly olfactory circuit have primarily focused on PNs$\rightarrow$KCs transformation, where sparse and decorrelated representations have been experimentally observed.
+In contrast, the downstream KCs$\rightarrow$MBONs transformation has received little attention, and the physiological evidence remains inconclusive.
+This motivates us to investigate whether the KC$\rightarrow$MBON pathway also facilitates decorrelation.
+To simulate the training dynamics of the KC$\rightarrow$MBON projections, we employ a biologically plausible Hebbian learning rule.
+As shown in Section \ref{Sec:eq_ridge_hebbian}, this rule is mathematically equivalent to ridge classification under the CL setting.
+Consequently, we implement an online formulation with adaptive regularization, which naturally achieves decorrelation while ensuring computational efficiency and compatibility with sequential data.
 Ridge classification \citep{hoerl1970ridge} mitigates feature collinearity through $\ell_2$-regularization, trading increased bias for reduced variance by shrinking correlated feature weights, thereby stabilizing prototype estimation in non-i.i.d. sequential learning scenarios.
-Let $\bm{H}_t\in \mathbb{R}^{n_t\times m}$ denote the concatenation of high-dimensional features $\bm{h}'$ for $n_t$ samples in task $t$, and $\bm{Y}_t \in \{0,1\}^{n_t\times c_t}$ represent the corresponding one-hot label matrix for the total $c_t$ classes.
-We maintain two streaming statistics: a Gram matrix $\bm{G}\in \mathbb{R}^{m\times m}$, which captures self-correlated statistics, and a matrix $\bm{S}\in \mathbb{R}^{m\times c_t}$, which accumulates cross-dimensional weights for each class prototype.
+Let $\bm{H}_t\in \mathbb{R}^{n_t\times m}$ denote the concatenation of high-dimensional features $\bm{h}'$ for $n_t$ samples in task $t$, and $\bm{Y}_t \in \{0,1\}^{n_t\times c_t}$ represent the corresponding one-hot label matrix for $c_t$ classes.
+We maintain two streaming statistics: a Gram matrix $\bm{G}\in \mathbb{R}^{m\times m}$, capturing self-correlation, and a matrix $\bm{S}\in \mathbb{R}^{m\times c_t}$, accumulating cross-dimensional weights for each class prototype.
 During each task iteration $t$, these are updated as follows:

 The classifier matrix $\bm{C}\in \mathbb{R}^{m\times c_t}$ is updated via regularized least squares accordingly:

 Prediction for preprocessed new samples $\bm{h}'\in \mathbb{R}^m$ follows:

 where $\bm{C}_{\cdot,i}$ denotes the $i$-th column of modulated prototypes.